GameCourse2024/Puppet_Designer/README.md

 ### 5. Resources

-The resources of this game will be puppets, clothes, dressing items.
+The resources of this game will be puppets, clothes, dressing items, jewelries.
 These resources will eventually make a player win or lose the game.
 If used as the judge liked.
 The players can attain these resources from the inventory and collection of puppets and clothings.
 As they win games they can achieve more coins to buy new items.
 The players will see the resources they can choose and also the blocked resources if they need more cash and points.